-This guideline seeks to ensure that submetering decisions by developers, body corporates and property owners are consistent and in accordance with Urban Utilities requirements.
+This guideline seeks to ensure that submetering decisions by development customers, body corporates and property owners are consistent and in accordance with Urban Utilities requirements.
 By ensuring that submetering conform with these requirements Urban Utilities will be able to provide effective, efficient and accurate billing services to our customers.

-6.2 Why are submeters required?
+5.2 Why are submeters required?